maggie-tutorials/ReduxWeatherForecast/NOTES.md

 **Middleware** are functions that intercept Actions and manipulate them (or do things with them) before they hit the Reducer.
 `redux-promise` is a Middleware that helps handle Ajax requests.

+A **Promise** is a data structure that doesn't yet contain any data.
+Redux Promise is a Middleware, and has the ability to stop or manipulate Actions before they hit any Reducer whatsoever.

+Redux never manipulates State directly.
+Whenever you're inside a reducer you don't mutate the State, but return a new updated state.